Emmacharleswilson/Pub-Quiz/README.md

 ### User Stories
 1. **As a first time user, I want to be able to navigate my way easily throughout the website.**
-The navbar being placed right at the gives the user a clear indication of how to navigate through the website, it is placed in the same place on every page to provide continuity for the user.
+The navbar being placed right at the top of all pages allows the user to return to the home page at any point.
+To improve this in furture I would probably include an animation that points this action out to the user as some user's may not know to click the Pub Quiz heading to return home.
 ![](assets/documents/images/navigation_user_story.png)

-2. **As a first time user, I want to learn about new capital cities around the world by playing the quiz.**
+2. **As a first time user, I want to expland my general knowledge by playing a quiz game.**
-As part of the quiz design, I added both visual & sound cues so that the user will know when they have answered a question correctly.
+As part of the quiz design, I added visual cues so that the user will know when they have answered a question correctly or incorrectly.
 This instant feedback will allow them to learn as they play the quiz.
-Furthermore, the quiz features every country in the world and so there is a vast opportunity to learn about countries they may not have known about before.
 ![](assets/documents/images/correct_answer_userstory2.png)
 ![](assets/documents/images/incorrect_answer_userstory2.png)